High Calorie, High Protein Eating When You Have Diabetes

 Puddings

-• Fresh or tinned fruit (drain the juice or syrup) with cream or plain ice-cream.
+- Try fresh or tinned fruit (drain the juice or syrup) with cream or plain ice-cream.

 Fats

-• Spread margarine or butter thickly on bread and crackers.
+- Spread margarine or butter thickly on bread and crackers.

-• Add mayonnaise to salad or sandwiches eg tuna, egg, avocado.
+- Add mayonnaise to salad or sandwiches e.g. tuna, egg, avocado.

 Fruit and vegetables

-• Fruit and vegetables are important for vitamins and minerals.
-Include small helpings with meals, but don’t fill up on these as they are low in protein and calories.
-A small glass (150ml) of fruit juice once a day can be included, for vitamin C.
+- Vegetables are important for fibre, vitamins and minerals.
+Include small helpings with your meals but try to avoid filling up on them as they are low in protein and calories.
+Add a knob of butter or a drizzle of oil for a calorie boost.

 Suggested meal ideas